Maintaining a daily journal¶

 What did I do today?

 We are now ready to write today’s note!
-We don’t need to set --title
+We don’t need to set --title since the

 note’s title is entirely generated by the template.